 Activities and Techniques.
-This tier advocates the use of three UML modeling techniques: Activity models to capture the system's flow and identify relationships between activities.
+Taking into account that UML techniques were used to capture user requirements, this tier advocates the use of three UML modeling techniques: Activity models to capture the system's flow and identify relationships between activities.
 Collaboration diagrams to identify the collaboration between IS components and the IS operations performed.
 Finally, class models will be used to identify those classes that are related to the business entities.
-Although the BPISS framework advocates the use of UML, other IS modeling techniques that provide same information can also be used.

-6.4.
-Tier Five: Map BP and IS entities
+4.5 Tier Five: Map BP And IS Entities

-The ASSESS-IT framework defined two different types of entities.
-Record Entities (RE) which are those entities found at the business level.
+In the ASSESS-IT framework two different types of entities were defined.
+The first type is named Record Entities (RE) which are those entities found at the business level.
 RE usually represent objects that contain information and are used in the BP model to represent process behavior.
-The second entity type defined in the ASSESS-IT framework are Field Entities (FE).
+For example, in the case study used in the ASSESS-IT project, the record entities used in the BP model were orders, backorders, and partial orders.
+The second entity type defined in the ASSESS-IT framework is named Field Entities (FE).
 FE are the collection of entities that represent the information contained in a RE.
+The IS usually uses the information conveyed in these entities to perform part of its functionality.
+For example, in the case study mentioned earlier, the IS will use the information contained in the order, such as product type and number of items requested, to assess whether a backorder is required or not.